ortus-docs/commandbox-docs/embedded_server/server_port_and_host.md

 Organizational Unit Name will not be checked, so enter something simple such as ICT Common Name is the hostname for your site, such as dev.mydomain.com You can skip Email Adress and optional company name.
 For development you don't need a challenge password, which means your key file is NOT protected.
 But don't give this key to others or protect it with a challenge password.
+If you protect your key you have to `server set web.SSL.keyPass=MyChallengePassword`
 Now you have a CSR, which you can submit at your SSL provider.
 They will send you a certificate file (*.csr), and probably one or more intermediate certificates.
-Create a new my.csr file and copy everything from your certificate file into it, and append the certificate.
+Create a new my.csr file and copy everything from your certificate file into it, and append the intermediate certificate(s).
 Now you have a valid my.csr certificate file and a key file.
 Place both files in a location accessible for your commandbox and enter the corresponding paths to web.SSL.certFile and web.SSL.keyFile

 ### AJP